rosco-m68k/rosco_m68k/code/Toolchain.md

 0. Configure build environment (Linux only)

-> Note: You may be able to skip this step, as the GCC we're building doesn't actually need these
+> Note: You may be able to skip this step, as the GCC we're building doesn't actually need
+> all of these dependencies and some may be pre-installed on your system.
-> dependencies.
-Verified that this can definitely be skipped on Mac.
+> Verified that this can definitely be skipped on Mac Catalina.

 - flex
 - libgmp-dev